 One solution to consider is to calculate the maximum amount that fits into your budget.
 You can then aim to be under that amount when all of the financial factors are brought into play.

 Create a List of Wants and Needs.

 "Wants" and "needs" are two distinct categories.
-If you have children and are planning on having more, getting a home with multiple bedrooms is a need.
+If you have children and are planning on having more, buying a home with multiple bedrooms is a need.
 The concept of an in-house media room with reclining seats and a movie screen is almost certainly a want.
-Knowing the difference between the two will save you a lot of headaches and potential remorse after the deal is closed.
+Knowing the difference between the two will save you a lot of headaches and potential buyers' remorse after the deal is closed.
 While it’s great to find a house that provides everything that you’re looking for, that’s almost impossible.
 Ultimately, something is going to be missing off your list.
 Sitting down and creating a prioritized list of needs and wants will help you be in a position to get a house that meets most of what you’re looking for.

 Of course, it's okay to want an in-house media room.
 However, you may be able to turn a "big want" into a project.
-Consider purchasing a home that has an unfinished basement that can be converted into such a space.
+Consider buying a home that has an unfinished basement that can be converted into such a space.
 If the property already has all your "needs," you could probably live without having the media room immediately.

 Know the Neighborhood.

 Before you sign on the dotted line, figure out what sort of commitment you’re making in the property.
 Is this a starter or transition home?
 If so, you’ll want to be in a place where the home market is projected to go up over the next few years.
 If you’re buying a house that you plan on spending the next two or three decades in, finding a place with potential resale value doesn’t matter as much.